andrewdhawthorne/Module-5-Matplotlib-Challenge/README.md

 files for Data Boot Camp Module 5 Matplotlib Challege

 # Challenge Overview
-In this challenge I analyzed data from a recent animal study on mice with tumors receiving a range of drug regimens.
+In this challenge I analyzed data from an animal study on mice with tumors receiving a range of drug treatments.
 The drug of focus was Capomulin, which was compared to three other regimens over 45 days.
-My first step was to combine the datasets and then clean the data by looking for any duplicate time points and removing corresponding duplicate data.
-The number of mice treated by the various regimens were visualized through bar and the gender distribution was illustrated with pie charts.
+My first step was to combine the provided datasets and clean the data by removing data from duplicate time points.
+The number of observations per drug were visualized through bar charts and the gender distribution was illustrated with pie charts.
 I created a boxplot depicting the final tumor volume of mice treated by Capomulin, Ramicane, Infubinol, and Ceftamin, and used a line chart and regression line to visualize the correlation between mouse weight and average tumor volume.
+I also created a line plot depicting the affect of Capomulin on the tumor volume of one randomly-selected mouse.

 Please see final analysis and recommendations at the beginning of the Jupyter Notebook for this assignment.